 - Brew Sizes: K-Supreme has four brew sizes, while the PLUS and SMART models have five brew sizes.

 - Customization: K-Supreme has strong brew option, while K-Supreme Plus gives you three strength and three temperature settings.
-The Plus SMART has 5 strength settings and 6 temperature settings.
+The SMART models have 5 strength settings and 6 temperature settings.
 All models have Over Ice option.

-- Programmable Favorites: this feature is not available on the K-Supreme, but you get three user favorites on the Plus model and a whopping 10 users on the Plus SMART model.
+- Programmable Favorites: this feature is not available on the K-Supreme, but you get three user favorites on the Plus model and a whopping 10 users on the SMART models.

-Then you have all the smart features, like BrewID, WiFi connectivity, Auto delivery and the phone app… those are only available on the Plus SMART model.
+Then you have all the smart features, like BrewID, WiFi connectivity, Auto delivery and the phone app… those are only available on the SMART models.

 Keurig K-Supreme Plus vs. Plus C